futurevoices/FV_web/README.md

 To secure the api's all private ones run under `.../private/...`.
 They're protected with auth from the nginx auth.
 Same goes for the backend at `./manager`.

+### Local Development

+To use the online apis locally, change the nuxt axios base url to `https://zukunftsmusik.radio/`.
+Don't forget to change it back!

+To use the secret online apis locally, pass the auth params with the request.
+Don't forget to change it back and necer commit!

 ## Design

 [Figma Board](https://www.figma.com/file/1nBrIeekQxJ4NEYrCiObxx/Future-Voices?node-id=307%3A3)